Hihintayin Kita sa Langit: Plot

 Don Joaquin Salvador adopts a street urchin whom he names Gabriel after his deceased son.
-Gabriel becomes friends with Joaquin's daughter Carmina, but is hated by Joaquin's other son Milo.
+Gabriel becomes friends with Joaquin's daughter Carmina, but is hated by Joaquin's other son, Milo.
 After Milo falsely accuses Gabriel of stealing his horse, Joaquin banishes Milo to a relative in Manila.
 Carmina and Gabriel grow up happily together and develop a romantic relationship.
 After Joaquin dies from an illness, Milo assumes ownership of the Salvador estate.
 As part of his grudge against Gabriel, he banishes him to the stables and treats him like a servant, to Carmina's disgust.

-Gabriel and Carmina sneak into a party held by their rich neighbors the Ilustre siblings; Alan and Sandra.
+Gabriel and Carmina sneak into a party held by their rich neighbors, the Ilustre siblings, Alan and Sandra.
 Carmina is injured after falling off a tree while watching the party with Gabriel, who is beaten up by Milo and his men when he tries to rescue her.
 Carmina is confined to the Ilustre house for two weeks, during which she is taken care of by Alan, who falls in love with her.
-Her absence makes Gabriel jealous of Alan and his relationship with Carmina deteriorates.
+Her absence makes Gabriel jealous of Alan, and his relationship with Carmina deteriorates.
 Alan proposes to Carmina, but she refuses.
-Gabriel eventually runs away after hearing a conversation between Carmina and her nanny Adora during which the former disparages Gabriel for his poverty.
-Carmina, who had relied on Gabriel to protect him, despairs at having to live with a lecherous Milo and accepts Alan's marriage proposal.
+Gabriel eventually runs away after hearing a conversation between Carmina and her nanny, Adora, during which the former disparages Gabriel for his poverty.
+Carmina, who had relied on Gabriel to protect her, despairs at having to live with a lecherous Milo and accepts Alan's marriage proposal.

 Gabriel spends the next three years amassing a fortune before returning to beat a gambling-addicted Milo in a card game for possession of the Salvador estate.
 He then retains Milo as a servant in the stables in revenge.
 Gabriel visits the Ilustres and tells Carmina that he still loves her.
-But Carmina says that he loves Alan and cannot leave him.
+But Carmina says that she loves Alan and cannot leave him.
 Gabriel vows to use any means to reclaim Carmina, going as far as to seduce Sandra into falling in love with him and marrying him.
 A wary Alan tries to stop the marriage, leading to a fistfight with Gabriel before he reluctantly relents.
 As Carmina tries to convince Alan to stop the wedding, she inadvertently lets slip her continuing feelings for Gabriel and eventually asks for an annulment so that she can be with Gabriel.
 Feeling betrayed, Alan physically abuses her to the point where she suffers a miscarriage and attempts suicide.

-Meanwhile, Gabriel and Sandra's wedding pushes through, but their marriage unravels after Gabriel inadvertently mutters Carmina's name while having sex with Sandra.
+Meanwhile, Gabriel and Sandra's wedding pushes through, but their marriage unravels after Gabriel inadvertently mutters Carmina's name during an intimate moment with Sandra.
 Gabriel is later told by Adora that Carmina is dying.
 Rushing to Alan's house, Gabriel reconciles with Carmina, who apologizes for not choosing to fight for their love earlier.
 Gabriel takes Carmina to the balcony, where they profess each other's love before the hills where they played together as children.
 As Alan arrives, Carmina dies in Gabriel's arms, sending the two into grief.
 After her funeral, Gabriel is shot by Milo and dies on top of her grave.